 Kefir sourdough bread makes for a more digestible and tasty loaf.

-If you really want and enjoy a scrumptious, healthful loaf of bread, then quit buying that from the supermarket, purchase a small oven and start baking your own.
+If you really want to enjoy nutritious and scrumptious bread, then quit buying that from the supermarket, purchase a small oven and start baking your own.

 Can you, and will you make five minutes several days a week to bake the best bread in the world?

-Kefir is a wonderful probiotic that improves the health of your colon by providing daily millions of healthy bacteria and yeasts to ferment the resistant starch that evades digestion in the small bowel, reaching the large intestine instead; that gives you less of a blood glucose surge.
+Kefir is a wonderful probiotic that improves the health of your colon by providing millions of good bacteria and yeasts to ferment the resistant starch that evades digestion in the small bowel, reaching the large intestine instead; that gives you less of a blood glucose surge.